Welcome to South Dartmoor Community College

 At South Dartmoor we are fully aware and appreciate the immensely important decision you and your child will be taking when deciding upon a secondary school.
 It is for this reason we want to provide you with all the necessary information in order to make a fully informed decision.

 This is an exciting time to start your secondary education.
-Year six will be joining a happy and thriving Community College and will benefit from the new buildings and facilities on the site including our fantastic library.
+Year 6 will be joining a happy and thriving community college and will benefit from the new buildings and facilities on the site including our fantastic library.
 Standards of teaching are high and our expectations of you will be high also.
 Everyone at South Dartmoor will give you a warm welcome and your new teachers are looking forward to working with you, and your parents, for the next seven successful years.

 Welcome from Mrs Veal - Headteacher

 Please phone or email with any enquiries you may have.
 From September your child's tutor should be your first point of contact.

 - Student Absence: 01364 655309

 - Devon County Transport Enquiries: 0345 155 1019